All posts by happyholistichealth

 Seasonal Greeting

-There are so many about the shops and on the roads over the next few days who are feeling the stress and tension of the season.
+There are so many people about the shops and on the roads over the next few days who are feeling the stress and tension of the season.
 Remember to keep your cool today and tomorrow.
 Don’t take on the stress of other people when you are out and about.
 Hold your own space and you will be fine.

 To all the readers of this blog may you find all the peace and blessings of the Season.